Vaishnavi242001/softenix-internship/README.md

 # softenix-internship
 #java domain internship
-#given proejcts to enhance the skills.
+#given projEcts to enhance the skills.